- <div style="background-image:url(/live/image/gid/57/width/1600/height/300/crop/1/29917_mll.rev.1450299631.png)"/>

 Describe a moment or experience you had in college that helped define your career path

 It is difficult for me to pinpoint one particular moment since there were many defining moments during my college experience that, little by little, directed me to where I am today.
 However, the very first experience that sparked an interest in me was the Richter Scholars Program that allowed me to further explore the portrayal of women in higher education.
 Not only did this Program open my eyes to the field of research, but it actually introduced me to how research can be used to understand and solve societal problems, such as domestic violence.

 What steps did you take at Lake Forest College to prepare for your career?

-The steps I took at Lake Forest College started in the classroom and lead me to opportunities outside of it.
-Whenever I was given an assignment, instead of seeing it as something that I had to check off my to-do list, I saw it as an opportunity to gain the knowledge that I would, one day, use to help out my clients.
-My professors at Lake Forest College were very approachable, so they gave me the comfort to talk to them whenever I wanted to.
+The steps I took at Lake Forest College started in the classroom and led me to opportunities outside of it.
+Whenever I was given an assignment, instead of seeing it as something that I had to check off my to-do list, I saw it as an opportunity to gain the knowledge that I would, one day use to help out my clients.
+My professors at Lake Forest College were very approachable, so they made me comfortable talking to them whenever I wanted to.
 I developed very close relationships with them, and in addition to getting involved with volunteering, research, and internship opportunities on my own, they also became aware of my interests, and always directed and connected me to new opportunities.

 What role did your internship or research experience (or study abroad) play in shaping your career path?